Published 6 April 2026 · 10 min read · Finmagine Research Team

 Cash Ratio — only cash and equivalents vs current liabilities.
 The most conservative test.

-Liquidity category — Current, Quick, and Cash Ratio cards
+Liquidity category — Current Ratio, Cash Ratio, and Operating Cash Flow Ratio cards with trend and peer context

 Leverage How much debt is it carrying?